Time Warner 4Q net income falls 12 pct

 NEW YORK (AP) — Time Warner said Wednesday that its fourth-quarter net income dropped 12 percent, as investments in programing and other costs offset revenue growth.

-The New York-based media and entertainment company’s adjusted profit and revenue beat Wall Street predictions.
+The New York-based media and entertainment company’s adjusted profit beat Wall Street predictions, but revenue was below analysts’ projections.

 Revenue rose at Time Warner’s Warner Bros., Turner and HBO arms, while it was flat at the company’s Time Inc. publishing division, which the company said it still plans to spin off by the end of the second quarter.